-If REST API user is not logged in, does not have permissions to access Structure Plugin, or does not have Control (see page 84) access level to this structure.
+403 If REST API user is not logged in, does not have permissions to application/json Forbidden access Structure Plugin, or does not have Control (see page 88) ,application/xml access level to this structure.
 Response contains error entity.

 404 Not Found If id is not an integer in 12^63-1.
-Response entity contains a standard JIRA error HTML page. text/html 404 Not Found If id is an integer in 12^63-1, but the structure with the specified id does not exist or the user does not have View (see page 84) access level to it. application/json, application/xml 500 Internal Server Error If an internal error has occurred while processing this request.
-503 Service Unavailable If Structure Plugin is stopped at the time of request.
-For example, the Restore (see page 141) operation may be in progress.
+Response entity contains a standard JIRA error HTML page. text/html 404 Not Found If id is an integer in 12^63-1, but the structure with the specified id does not exist or the user does not have View (see page 88) access level to it. application/json, application/xml 500 Internal Server Error If an internal error has occurred while processing this request.
+503 Service Unavailable